-The author of the dissertation, having studied artificial intelligence technologies [128] and based on the developed methodology and algorithm, proposed a new automated intelligent recognition system of PES based on the speech signal of aviation personnel, the structural diagram of which is shown in Figure 4.2, and Figure 4.3 shows a block diagram of the algorithm for continuous monitoring.
+The author of the dissertation, having studied artificial intelligence technologies and based on the developed methodology and algorithm, proposed a new automated intelligent recognition system of PES based on the speech signal of aviation personnel, the structural diagram of which is shown in figure 4.2, and Figure 4.3 shows a block diagram of the algorithm for continuous monitoring.

-Figure 4.3 - A block diagram of the algorithm for continuous monitoring
+Figure 4.3 - Continuous monitoring block diagram algorithm

-In Figure 4.4, there are a user-flight safety specialist, ship commander, doctor on MFEC, shift supervisor, senior flight attendant, i.e. those who value the PES assessment of aviation personnel.
+In figure 4.4, there are a user-flight safety specialist, ship commander, doctor on MFEC, shift supervisor, senior flight attendant, i.e., those who value the PES assessment of aviation personnel.